exploitintel/cve-cwe-qwen3-32b

 Overview

-exploitintel/cve-cwe-qwen3-32b is a specialized language model designed to classify Common Vulnerabilities and Exposures (CVE) descriptions into Common Weakness Enumeration (CWE) IDs.
-This 32-billion parameter model is a QLoRA fine-tune of the Qwen3-32B base model, with the adapter merged into a 16-bit release for direct loading with transformers.
+exploitintel/cve-cwe-qwen3-32b is a QLoRA fine-tuned version of the Qwen3-32B base model, specifically engineered by exploitintel to classify Common Vulnerability and Exposures (CVE) descriptions into Common Weakness Enumeration (CWE) IDs.
+The model's adapter is merged into the base, released in 16-bit for direct loading with transformers.

 Key Capabilities & Performance